MariusChristensen/portfolio-site/README.md

 # Portfolio Website

-A modern, responsive portfolio website showcasing my journey and projects as an aspiring front-end developer.
+A modern, responsive portfolio website showcasing my projects and skills as a front-end developer.

 ## Description

-This portfolio site features my current projects at KodeHode and previous work from Noroff, demonstrating my growth and skills in web development.
+This portfolio site features a selection of my projects, from React applications to vanilla JavaScript implementations, demonstrating my growth and skills in web development.
 The site includes:

 - Clean, modern design with consistent styling
 - Responsive layout for all devices
-- Interactive project cards with live demos
+- Featured project cards with live demos
 - Skills overview with visual tags
-- Smooth scrolling and animations
+- Smooth scrolling and accessibility features
-- Maintenance notes for legacy projects
+- Organized project categorization

 ## Built With